Scale your business with our modular plugins.

 There are many other things you can do to customize the copyright text.
 Take this script as a base and customize it according to your needs.

 There are many social media plugins that you can use to make the most of these platforms.
 In this section, we’ll show you how to change the footer in Storefront by adding an Instagram feed.
-This way, you can make your Instagram feed more visible so visitors can view it and visit your Instagram directly from your site.

 The simplest way to add an Instagram feed to the footer is by using a plugin.
 For this demo, we will use Social Gallery Feed (formerly known as Instagram Gallery Feed).
 This is a freemium plugin that has a free version with basic features and 3 premium plans that start at 19 USD (one-time payment).